Updated: Mar 25

 Laurene visited a high school years ago where students were working to defy the odds by becoming the first in their families to earn a college degree and although these students possessed courage and drive, they lacked the gateways to achieve their dreams.
 She says this struck her as a great injustice and inspired her to launch College Track, a college completion program which has supported thousands of students to earn college degrees, most of whom are the first in their family to reach this milestone.

 “Students can’t become self-reliant adults unless we give them an excellent education and a pathway cleared of obstacles.
 Immigrants can’t contribute their fullest to our communities, can’t live open and free and productive lives, unless they are liberated from the fear of detention and deportation.
 Systemic failures need flexible approaches, new models and improved public policy.
 We do our part every day partnering with innovative thinkers, entrepreneurs and organizations to advance these solutions with new ideas, true numbers and smart practices,” says the philanthropist.

 Laurene earned her bachelor's degree in political science and economics from the University of Pennsylvania and a masters in business administration from Stanford University's Graduate School of Business.
 She has a stake in the parent of the NBA's Washington Wizards, the NHL's Washington Capitals, in several media outlets including the Atlantic magazine and Concordia Studios, and is an investor in Monumental Sports and Entertainment.

-This philanthropist serves as board chair of The XQ Institute, an organisation dedicated to rethinking the high school experience, and College Track.
-She also serves on the Stanford University Board of Trustees and the boards of Chicago CRED, a violence prevention initiative, Conservation International, a non-profit environmental organisation, as well as the Council on Foreign Relations.
+This philanthropist serves as board chair of The XQ Institute, an organization dedicated to rethinking the high school experience, and College Track.
+She also serves on the Stanford University Board of Trustees and the boards of Chicago CRED, a violence prevention initiative, Conservation International, a non-profit environmental organization, as well as the Council on Foreign Relations.